---

 This example uses two projects: **Project A** owns the flags, and **Project B** needs to evaluate them.

 1. **In Project A** (the project that owns the flags), go to **Flags** → **SDK Keys** and click **Create SDK Key**.
 Create one key per environment (Development, Preview, Production).
 Use Project B's name as the label so you can tell which keys belong to which consumer.
+Copy each key's full value from the confirmation dialog before closing it.
+Vercel only shows the value once.

-2. **In Project B** (the project that evaluates the flags), add the keys from step 1 as an environment variable — for example `PROJECT_A_FLAGS_KEY` — setting each environment to the corresponding key.
+2. **In Project B** (the project that evaluates the flags), add the keys from step 1 as an environment variable, for example `PROJECT_A_FLAGS_KEY`, setting each environment to the corresponding key.

 3. **In Project B's code**, create an adapter or client using that variable: